xvik/dropwizard-guicey/src/doc/docs/guide/test.md

 * `@UseDropwizardApp` - internally use `DropwizardAppRule`

 Both extensions allows using injections directly in specifications (like spock-guice).

+`@UseGuiceyConfiguration` extension could be used to apply [configuration hook](configuration.md#guicey-configuration-hooks) common for all tests

 ### Spock lifecycle hooks